Division of Child Support Services

 - When enforcing an order, DCSS will determine the best actions to be taken.

-- Collected support payments will be released to the family within two (2) business days of receipt.
+- Payments received for the monthly support obligation and any arrears owed to the family will be released to the family within two business days.

 - Modifications can only be processed by the court.
 DCSS can assist in reviewing the order to determine if the amount is appropriate for both parties.
 The exact services provided by DCSS may vary depending on the individual case.